VCCT-WEDE5020-2025-G2/WEBDE-POE-ST10479777/README.md

 ## Part 2 ST10479777
 ## Overview
 In Part 2 I created CSS designs that are responssive across all mobile screens.
-The goal was to practice advanced CSS without relying on images while ensuing accessiblility and responsiveness
+The goal was to practice advanced CSS without relying on images while ensuring accessiblility and responsiveness
 ## Features
 - External images
 - Responsive design on tables, desktops and cell phones